oracle/macaron/docs/source/pages/tutorials/index.rst

 .. note:: By default, Macaron clones the repositories and creates output files under the ``output`` directory.
 To understand the structure of this directory please see :ref:`Output Files Guide <output_files_guide>`.

+By default, this command analyzes the the latest commit of the default branch of the repository.
+You can also analyze the repository at a specific commit by providing the branch and commit digest.
+See the :ref:`CLI options<analyze-action-cli>` of the ``analyze`` command for more information.
 After running the ``analyze`` command, we can view the data that Macaron has gathered about the ``example-maven-app`` repository in an HTML report.

 .. code-block:: shell